sonalsannigrahi/Document_Embeddings/README.md

 ### CANTEMIST/ICD Code

 1. Run prepare_embs.py to prepare the embeddings
-2. Next, run sentence_classif.py which outputs the accuracy matrix as well (simialr to MLDoc)
+2. Next, run sentence_classif.py which outputs the accuracy matrix as well (similar to MLDoc)

 ### WMT2016- Bilingual Doc-Alignment

 1. First, get data from the WMT Task
 2. Run doc_align.py to process the data
-3.
+3. Evaluate with WMT-16 code